Pterodactyl (film): Plot

-At a pterodactyl's nest, several of the eggs hatch.
+After a long dormant volcano suddenly becomes active again, a nest of mysterious eggs are unearthed and begin to hatch, revealing themselves as prehistoric pterodactyls.
 A trio of hunters, scouting the Turkish–Armenian border are suddenly attacked by a pterodactyl.
 While defending themselves, they become outmatched and are all killed.

-Michael (Cameron Daddo), and Kate (Amy Sloan), are leading a group of teenagers for camping and through a science expedition.
-The students are Gwen, Jason, Willis (Steve Braun), and Angie (Mircea Monroe).
-They stop at a Turkish forest and begin exploring, eventually discovering a dead pterodactyl and mounds of pterodactyl feces.
-While the others examine the spore, Angie wanders off and decides to go for a swim.
+Michael, a paleontology professor, and Kate, his former student who now works as his partner, are leading a group of teenagers through a scientific field trip to the volcano, where Michael hopes to uncover prehistoric fossils for his research.
+The students are Gwen, Jason, Willis, and Angie.
+They stop at a Turkish forest and begin exploring.
+After stopping to use the bathroom, Willis trips over a tree and falls into a mound of urine, which they suspect to belong to birds.
+After examining it for a while, the group returns to the Jeep and drives further into the woods, stopping a few hours later to set up camp.
+After getting situated, Angie wanders off and decides to go for a swim.
 When she jumps into the water, a pterodactyl appears and attacks her.
 She struggles to escape, and runs into Jason, who was searching for Angie.
 In the confusion, he moves to the lake to investigate.
 Upon reaching the lake, the pterodactyl drags him away.
 Angie tells the others that she was attacked by something that looked like a bird, but Michael dismisses the idea.
 Michael and Willis desperately go searching for Jason, but unnoticed by them, he has been killed.

-That night, Captain Bergen (Coolio) and his squad sneak into the Russian camp and captures the terrorist Clarke, (Todd Kramer).
-Captain Bergen find Michael and his group camping, so they decide to follow them.
+Simultaneously, Captain Bergen and his squad are patrolling the forest for Yolen, an Armenian terrorist wanted by the government and with whom Bergen has a personal vendetta, with Yolen having executed several soldiers that Bergen himself trained and served with.
+After systematically eliminating several terrorist camps in the area, the squad finally locates and captures Yolen.

-The next morning, while preparing to leave, Michael's jeep is ambushed by a group of Russian terrorists.
-When the pterodactyls attack, the group flees with Captain Bergen and his squad rescuing them.
+The next morning, while preparing to leave, Michael's jeep is ambushed by a group of terrorists, looking for Yolen.
+Bergen and his squad watch from the tree line, preparing to attack when Michael's group is clear.
+They are forced into action quicker than anticipated when a group of pterodactyls descends on the group, killing the terrorists and allowing Michael and his group to flee, with Bergen covering them.
 In the struggle, Gwen is killed by a pterodactyl while escaping.
-Michael questions their presence; Bergen says that he and his squad members have been assigned to capture a Russian terrorist by hand.
-While the group continue on foot, Angie shows her feelings to Willis, for his bravery.
+After getting clear of the area, Michael questions the presence of the soldiers, and Bergen says that he and his squad members have been assigned to capture Yolen by hand.
+Bergen and his squad initially have no interest in helping escort Michael and his group to safety, believing their mission to be of the utmost importance.
+However, Bergen changes his mind when he learns that he served with Kate's father.
+Bergen agrees to escort the civilians back to town.
+While the group continue on foot, Angie shows her feelings to Willis, admiring his bravery.